Kevin Andrews, Ph.D.

 You represent a company or university that has reduced method to practice at lab scale.

-You represent a company or university that has demonstrated a method ready for implementation at commercial scale.
+You represent a company or university that has demonstrated a method ready for implementation at industrial scale.

 You represent a university research department that has a bench-scale demonstration ready to adapt.